An Empirical Bayes approach to ARX Estimation: Preliminaries on Conditionally Gaussian Linear Models and Marginals

 In general, different estimators, including those based on the fixed effect model could be compared based on their variance and/or mean squared error.
-The comparison of variances can in particular be done using the {\em conditional expressions} based on past data ${\mathcal P}_N$; in fact letting $V_1({\mathcal P}_N)$ and $V_2({\mathcal P}_N)$ be conditional variances (possibly matrix-valued) based on the data up to times $N$, we see that, letting $p_N(y,u)$ denote the joint distribution of these past data, we have
+The comparison of variances can in particular be done using the {\em conditional expressions} based on past data ${\mathcal P}_N$; in fact letting $V_1({\mathcal P}_N)$ and $V_2({\mathcal P}_N)$ be conditional variances (possibly matrix-valued) based on the data up to times $N$, we see that, the inequality $V_1({\mathcal P}_N)\geq V_2({\mathcal P}_N)$ (almost surely) implies

-if and only if $V_1({\mathcal P}_N)\geq V_2({\mathcal P}_N)$ almost surely.
+where $p_N(y,u)$ is the joint distribution of these past data.
+Therefore optimization of the conditionals implies that of unconditional variances.
 Hence for comparison purposes we may just work with conditional estimates.
 In this setting we can express a conditional estimate of $R$ given the past observations as an explicit function of a conditional estimate of the unknown hyperparameter $\Pi$ and write the estimate as: \beq \hat R = I_N + \Phi_N \hat \Pi \Phi_N^{\top} \, \eeq where the estimator $\hat \Pi$ of the prior variance and $\hat\sigma^2$ will be discussed later.
 All matrices in formula \eqref{MLb} are functions of the observations $\{y(s), u(s); s<N ~\}$ for some fixed sample of size $N$ while, in particular, the symbol $\yb$ is used for the random vector obtained by listing the components of the observed output data updated by one time index, available at time $N$, say $\{y(s);\, s=1,\ldots, N\}$.

 Naturally a preliminary question which should be addressed at this point is the {\em identifiability} of $\Pi$ in the model \eqref{MarginalDistr}.
 This requires to check the unique dependence (injectivity) of the variance $\sigma^2(I_N + \Phi_N \Pi \Phi_N^{\top})$ on the matrix variable $\Pi$ which in turn is equivalent to checking whether the equation $\Phi_N\Delta \Phi_N^{\top}=0$ has the unique solution $\Delta=0$.
 This will clearly be true if the sample size is large enough to make $ \Phi_N $ of full rank $p$ almost surely, an assumption which guarantees identifiability of $\theta$ as well and will be assumed to hold all through.
 We should however warn the reader that this is a {\em finite sample} requirement.
 For sample size tending to infinity $\Pi$ becomes non-identifiable.
 We shall comment on this later on in Sect. \ref{HypEst}.